Hey Planning Mashers!

 Today let’s talk about self-care and how you can bring more of it to your everyday life by making yourself a priority with these simple steps.

-For some time, this was the way I lived, putting everything before my own wellness, and telling myself I was too busy to do things for me.
-And it worked – I was very young and had enormous amounts of energy and I had time to do everything.
+For some time, this was the way I lived, putting everything before my own wellness, and telling myself I was too busy to do things for myself.
+And it worked – I was very young and had enormous amounts of energy, and I had time to do everything.

-In the end, this didn’t only affect my own health (which got worse: I started getting sick at least once per season) but also my loved ones, since I wasn’t pleasant to be around and generally wasn’t much help.
+In the end, this didn’t only affect my health (which got worse: I started getting sick at least once per season) but also my loved ones since I wasn’t pleasant to be around and generally wasn’t much help.

 Today I wanna share with you some easy ways to make yourself a priority and give you some solid reasons why you should.

 This post may contain affiliate links.
 They will be of no extra expense for you, but I receive a small credit.
 Please see my Disclosure for more details.
 Thank you for supporting Masha Plans!

 Why Self-Care Is Important

 Oh for so many reasons!
 First, it helps you to avoid getting burnout.
 Nobody wants to push it too hard and end up having a breakdown, right?
 Taking some time for yourself helps you to avoid that, take a break, and replenish your energy for more productive work.

 Second – it helps you relieve stress.
 Too much stress is well… too much!
 It’s the first step to some serious mental and health problems in the future.
 Little moments for yourself are the break you need to avoid that!